WilliamASumner/Chromium-Experiments/README.md

 ```
 make run-pychrome
 ```
 This will run `chrome-experimenter.py` with some default options.
 The preferred (and most flexible) way to run experiments is with `./chrome-experimenter.py [OPTIONS]`.
 See `./chrome-experimenter.py -h` for help.
+Alternatively, you can use:
 ```
 make run-sh
 ```
 This will run `permutate.sh` with some default arguments.
 To run with custom settings, see `Makefile` for usage or the ["more help"](#More-help) section.

 ### Changing log output
 Use: `make run PERM_PREFIX=YOUR_PREFIX` to change the prefix for the log files